matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 given room.

-Alternatively, the server tells the client the event IDs of events which predate the gap which received reactions during the gap.
+Alternatively, the server tells the client the event IDs of events which predate the gap which received relations during the gap.
 This means that the client can invalidate its copy of those events (if any) and then requery them (including their bundled relations) from the server if/when needed.

 The server does this with the new `stale_events` field of each room object in the sync response.
 The `stale_events` field lists all the event IDs prior to the gap which had updated relations during the gap.
-The event ids are grouped by relation type, and limited to N entries for efficiency.
+The event IDs are grouped by relation type, and limited to N entries for efficiency.
 N should be 100.
 If the number of events with stale relations exceeds N, the list is marked as `limited` as per the normal Matrix pagination model.
 We do